 As a school counselor nearly 25 years ago, I experienced first hand that educators aren’t paid enough.
 My wife is a speech pathologist who works for the Cache County School District so I see that educator’s salaries aren’t commensurate with the demands placed upon them.
 The Cache GOP Platform says, “We encourage systematic changes in the funding and administration of education in Utah as necessary to further promote excellence, parental involvement, more choices and competition, and better opportunities for our best teachers and administrators.”

 The Family is the Fundamental Unit of Society

-"The family is the fundamental institution and strength of our society.
+I am fully supportive of the statement found in our Cache GOP Platform which says: "The family is the fundamental institution and strength of our society.
 We support legislation which recognizes the rights and the responsibilities of parents for their minor children.
 We believe in the right to life for both the born and unborn, and we strongly oppose legalizing abortion except to preserve the life or health of the mother or in cases of rape or incest.
 We believe that men and women should be responsible in their sexual relationships and that parents should teach that responsibility to their children.
 We urge the strengthening and enforcement of laws protecting against pornography, prostitution, abuse within families, and the abdication of parental responsibility."

 Second Amendment Rights

 The second amendment was included in the Bill of Rights to protect us from an overreaching government.
 It was not intended to ensure our ability to hunt for food.
 Laws that limit our ability to protect our homes, our families and our communities have no place in Utah.
 I was a co-sponsor on H.B.60 which guarantees Utahns, 21 years old or older, the right to carry a firearm or carry a concealed firearm in a public area without a permit.